the-data-omni/data_omni_api/README.md

    By default, this will start the application on `http://127.0.0.1:5000`.

-2. **To get schema**, upload your service account file with Read access to metadata and save it in the folder DATA_OMNI_API/ If you do not want to connect to your bigquery instance, you can skip this step and get the schema manually in the format described in step 4
+2. **To get schema - Bigquery**, upload your service account file with Read access to metadata and save it to the root folder.

+   If you do not want to connect to your bigquery instance, you can skip this step and get the schema manually in the format described in step 4

-3. **Send a GET request** to the /bigquery_info endpoint.
+3. **Send a GET request -Bigquery** to the /bigquery_info endpoint.
 This will return the schema in the format required for the next step.

     ```http://127.0.0.1:5000/bigquery_info```